 What is eligible?

-Applications relating to the development of educational programmes and displays for special target groups, such as children departments or special exhibitions for younger visitors, will be considered by the AEJM.
+Applications relating to the development of educational policies or programmes, as well as the development of displays for special target groups, such as children departments or special exhibitions for younger visitors, will be considered by AEJM.

 What we don’t fund